tatsuya-ogawa/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
+I used a combination of color(HLS) and gradient thresholds and magnitude threshold to generate a binary image (thresholding steps at lines 43,62,78 in `functions.py`).
 Here's an example of my output for this step.  (note: this is not actually from one of the test images)

 * Sobel with direction
 ![dir_sobel](./output_images/dir_sobel_test1.jpg)